For Quickmatch users: I am velonaut.

 4. Information/education.
 This could mean Wikipedia for a quick explanation of whatever I have a whim to know about, or online study for the more committing or professionally beneficial studies.
 I like to think that I'll be learning until the day that I die.

 5. Mountains or oceans.
 I could live without one, but not without both.
+Spending a lot more time around the former, at present.

 6. One-dimensional strings, sized on the order of the almost inconceivably small Planck length, bound by multi-dimensional branes, vibrating in 10 dimensions in different patterns to manifest themselves as the elementary particles and the fundamental interactions governing them, which make up the entirety of our universe and define its behaviour, out of which arose the infinitesimally small, ephemeral speck that is the planet Earth.
 Maybe.
 (Yeah, and you thought all those people listing "oxygen" were being stupidly literal in their interpretation of this question.)